jonahlipsky/dhamma-dhara-app/documentation/mvp.md

 - SVG upload portal (upload an SVG along with the building/level/room key spreadsheets)

 ## Bonus Features
-- Map maintenance
+- Map maintenance (edit and update the map)
-- Enable / disable a user
+- Admin can enable / disable a user
-- Email change workflow
+- Email change workflow (change the email for a user)
-- Search by rooms
+- Search by rooms (can search by room as well as by maintenance item)
-- Reset password workflow
+- Reset password workflow (a user can reset their password)
-- Maintenance item sub-categories
+- Maintenance item sub-categories (maintenance items can be filtered by sub-category)
-- Buildings as different SVGs
-- Zoom in the map
+- Ability to zoom in the map
+- Pinpoint locations -- a location can be added to the map independent of the room that it is in.
+- Comments on items (a user can add comments to a maintenance item.)

+## Other Ideas
 - Maintenance history
 - Access to vimeo and google docs, google sheets, should be controlled by App if possible
-- Pinpoint locations -- a location can be added to the map independent of the room that it is in.
+- “Marauder’s Map” with GPS see where you are on the map in the center in real time
 - Track recurring tasks and send notifications when they come due
-- “Marauder’s Map” with GPS see where you are on the map in the center in real time
 - Messages sent to other users
 - Other types of objects other than maintenance ie housekeeping, etc
 - Maintenance log - a place to log a maintenance operation i.e. if you serviced the water boiler, log that that happened.
 - Native application so that people can download
-- Comments on items